AgileVentures/av-static-website/source/blog_articles/2017-05-25-azure-mediawiki-stack-part5.html.markdown

 4. experiment with the spam filters suggested by the moderation extension maintainer
 5. use this as a base to test out other things like defaulting create page to the VisualEditor, etc.

 What I'd really like to do is have a mechanism for "switching" the production server to the newly created box and retiring the old one, so that I can avoid having to upgrade the boxes in place.
 It seems like that switching would require DNS changes that take a long time to propagate.
 I wonder if Azure has some mechanism for switching between virtual machines ...?
-What I'd really like is a broader team to do this all with, but that'd require another level of funding ...
+What I'd really like is a bigger team to do this all with, but that'd require another level of funding ...